Law Office of Stephen R. Leffler, P.C. successfully helps the injured recover compensation they deserve.

 Wayne Emmons had an office in the building for years.
 “Cousin Bubba” was the stage name for this lawyer / stand-up comedian / Church of Christ preacher.
 While there, Emmons published a little known paperback, “Getting Busted, A Practical Guide to Avoiding or Surviving an Arrest” which included “Bubba’s Top Ten Things You Never Say to the Arresting Police Officer.”
 Number 2: “They sell stuff at the drugstore for them pimples.”
 In addition to being an author, Emmons had a speaking role as a sleazy nightclub owner in “The Rainmaker” and as a judge in “Daddy and Them.”

 The building was used for location filming in “The People vs. Larry Flynt.”
 But Brittenum remembers it more as a bar at 5:00 pm most days.
 Lawyers would start arriving after work and would sit around telling stories and drinking until time to lock up.

-Contact a Memphis attorney from the Law Offices of Stephen R. Leffler, P.C. to schedule your free legal consultation today; call us at (901) 509-9112!
+Contact a Memphis attorney from the Law Office of Stephen R. Leffler, P.C. to schedule your free legal consultation today; call us at (901) 509-9112!

 Free Case Evaluations

 Big Firm Victories.
 Small Firm Feel & Service